rmj3197/QuadratiK/README.rst

 Funding Information
 =====================
-The work has been supported by Kaleida Health Foundation, Food and Drug Administration, and Department of Biostatistics, University at Buffalo.
+The work has been supported by Kaleida Health Foundation and National Science Foundation.

 References
 ============